The Royal School, Armagh: Royal sport

 The school was the inaugural winner of the rugby union Ulster Schools Cup, beating Royal Belfast Academical Institution after three replays.
 They won it again the next year and continued to dominate the early years of the competition, winning it seven times in the first ten years.
 Fortunes waned after this, with only three finals contested between the victories in 1885 and 1977, none of which was won by the school.
 However, the school did not compete in the competition for around fifty years following the death of a pupil during a match in 1928.

 The school won the Schools Cup in 2004, beating Campbell College in the final.
 John McCall, the captain of that team, died 10 days after the final while playing for the Ireland U19 rugby team in the IRB U19 World Championship in South Africa.
 He had been told of his selection for this team on the day of the Schools Cup final.
 A few months later, a second member of the squad, Todd Graham, was killed in a road accident while visiting his parents at their home in Zambia.
 These tragedies brought perspective to what had been an otherwise successful year, with the school becoming the first school since Methodist College Belfast in 1936 – and only the second school ever – simultaneously to hold the schools cups for rugby and girls' hockey.
 The cricket 1st XI were beaten semi-finalists in their equivalent competition.
 The girls' hockey team won the Kate Russell all-Ireland hockey trophy on the day that John McCall died.

-The girls' hockey team won the Schools Cup in 2002, 2004, 2006, 2007, 2008 and 2010, and were beaten finalists in 2005.
+The girls' hockey team won the Schools Cup in 2002, 2004, 2006, 2007, 2008 and 2010, 2023 and were beaten finalists in 2005.
 They also obtained the title of the best youth hockey team in Europe in 2008.
 In 2004/2005, the school was described in The Irish Times as the "girls hockey school of the decade".

-Alumni
+Notable alumni

 The Old Armachians is a social organisation consisting of former pupils of the Royal School.
 Although at one time the Royal School educated politicians and novelists, its most recent notable exports have been rugby players.